9th Australian National Family Law Conference–

 ensure that no court would give her a clean financial break on the

-adjustment notwithstanding the Mexican divorce?
-In Ireland, as in
+property adjustment notwithstanding the Mexican divorce?
+In Ireland,

-England and Wales and many other jurisdictions, the power of the court
+as in England and Wales and many other jurisdictions, the power

-adjustment order in Ireland.
-If the Mexican divorce were recognised
+meant no property adjustment order in Ireland.
+If the Mexican divorce

-in Ireland then the wife’s Irish divorce proceedings had to
+were recognised in Ireland then the wife’s Irish divorce proceedings

 The general rule of private international

-real and substantive connection to the jurisdiction granting a divorce
+a real and substantive connection to the jurisdiction granting a

-in order for the divorce to be recognised internationally.
-The Australian
+divorce in order for the divorce to be recognised internationally.

-position is explained by Dr Nygh in Conflict of Laws in Australia.
+The Australian position is explained by Dr Nygh in Conflict of Laws

-He concludes (at pages 401-403) that a Mexican divorce by proxy will
+in Australia.
+He concludes (at pages 401-403) that a Mexican divorce

-not be recognised in Australia under the private international law
+by proxy will not be recognised in Australia under the private international

-rules of real and substantive connection with the jurisdiction.
-He
+law rules of real and substantive connection with the jurisdiction.

-cites as authority the decision of Justice Baker in Barriga and Barriga
+He cites as authority the decision of Justice Baker in Barriga and

-that a Mexican proxy divorce would not be recognised in Australia.
+was held that a Mexican proxy divorce would not be recognised in

 In England and Wales, the recognition